laurakond/Artly/README.md

 **Top sellers feature**

-- The Top sellers feature is displayed throughout the website for easy access so that the users could view the profiles that have sold the most artworks.
+- The Top sellers feature is displayed throughout the website for easy access so that the users can view the most sold artworks' profiles.
-  - The current functionality of this feature lists all users in a descending order from the most sold to the least sold.
+  - The current functionality of this feature lists all users in descending order from the most sold to the least sold.
     - It was a design choice to have the users displayed as such due to limited number of users at the time of MVP release.
   - Further development of this feature is noted in the [Features left to implement](#features-left-to-implement) section.
 - A scrollbar has been implemented to allow horizontal display of the feature.